“True philosophy entails relearning to see the world anew.”

 Courses Taught

-Since fall 2020, I have taught a variety of philosophy courses, both in person and online – more details on about my teaching experience are also available in my CV.
+Since fall 2020, I have taught a variety of philosophy courses, both in person and online, for which I was responsible for all aspects of course design and delivery.
+For more details about my teaching experience, see my CV.

 At University of British Columbia: